 |LogParams||[in]||Required||A LogParams object|

 The event occurs before an error message is posted to the test log.
 You can use this event to perform desired actions when an error message is posted to the log.
-For instance, TestComplete posts an error message when an error occurs during script execution.

 The event has the following parameters: